 Influences are like travelers one picks up along the way and a broad range inspire Maryland-born singer-songwriter KOAH's music.
 Led Zeppelin were one of his first influences, as were the Beatles, Jackson Browne, Nirvana, Pink Floyd and The Black Crowes — among others.
 They all provided the utmost fascination.

 Performing at pubs and house parties in the Washington, D.C. suburbs in the late 90's, KOAH's music was a mix of folk, blues and guitar rock.
 Heavily inspired by Nirvana and the sounds coming out of the Seattle music scene, Koah began drawing on a mix of contemporary guitar and classic southern-rock roots — all the while developing as a vocalist.

 Relocating to Southern California in 1999, KOAH began working at Ocean Way Studios in Hollywood where he began seeing up close how professional albums were made.
-Working primarily for producer Jack Joseph Puig, Koah would also assist a number of producers who came into Ocean Way to record their albums including Jon Brion, Don Was, Rick Rubin and others — assisting dozens of artists including Fiona Apple, No Doubt, Everclear, Taxiride and more.
+Working primarily for producer Jack Joseph Puig, Koah would also assist a number of producers who came into Ocean Way to record their albums including Jon Brion, Don Was, Rick Rubin and others — assisting dozens of artists including Fiona Apple, No Doubt, Everclear, Australian band Taxiride and more.

 Working as a guitarist & vocalist across Southern California, KOAH often performed as a duo with bassist Yutaka Sao.
 KOAH and Sao would eventually tour Japan together in 2006 and 2007.